Skip to main content

 Required

-The IDs of the URL lists to from which URLs are removed.
+The IDs of the URL lists from which URLs are removed.
 URL List IDs can be obtained using the Get URL Lists command.

 JSON